studygolang/gctt-godoc/Translate/strings/strings.md

     <a href="#ContainsRune">¶</a></h2>
 <pre>func ContainsRune(s <a href="/builtin/#string">string</a>, r <a href="/builtin/#rune">rune</a>) <a href="/builtin/#bool">bool</a></pre>

-ContainsRune reports whether the Unicode code point r is within s.
+ContainsRune 判断 s 是否包含 Unicode 代码点 r。

 <a id="exampleContainsRune"></a>
-Example:
+例:

     // Finds whether a string contains a particular Unicode code point.
     // The code point for the lowercase letter "a", for example, is 97.